New to SAGE in 2019.

 3.2 Article Types

-The length of the refereed Research Articles is not to exceed 10,000 words (including notes and references).
+The length of the refereed Research Articles should not exceed 10,000 words, and must be a minimum of 6,000 words (including notes and references).

 For Review Articles 8,000 words should be the rule.